-Maulana Hussain Ahmad Madani who opposed the separatist ideology of the All India Muslim League.
+Maulana Husain Ahmad Madani who opposed the separatist ideology of the All India Muslim League.

-Maulana Hussain Ahmad Madani, who fought not only against the British for freedom but also against the separatists who wanted the partition of India, was born in 6 October, 1879 in Utthar Pradesh.
-He travelled to Mecca and Madina, where he spent about 16 years in getting religious education and became a spiritual scholar.
+Maulana Husain Ahmad Madani, who fought not only against the British for freedom but also against the separatists who wanted the partition of India, was born in 6 October 1879 in Uttar Pradesh.
+He traveled to Mecca and Madina, where he spent about 16 years in getting a religious education and became a spiritual scholar.

-He participated in the ‘Conspiracy of Silk Letters’ along with the famous Nationalist Moulana Mohammed Hassan and was sentenced to prison in 1916 for three years by the British Government.
+He participated in the ‘Conspiracy of Silk Letters’ along with the famous Nationalist Maulana Mahmud Hasan and was sentenced to prison in 1916 for three years by the British Government.

-He returned to India in 1920 and took active role in the Khilafat and Non Cooperation Movement.
+He returned to India in 1920 and took an active role in the Khilafat and Non-Cooperation Movement.
 He gave a call to the Indians in the British Army to come out of it and fight for independence, for which he was detained under the charges of treason.

 Since Hindus and Muslims were both facing the atrocities of the British and spending life like slaves, he appealed to them that the right course of action was to fight against the British.
 He also declared that mutual friendship and harmony between the Hindus and Muslims should be strengthened to achieve the goal of defeating the British.

-Moulana Madani opposed the separatist ideology of the All India Muslim League.
+Maulana Husain Ahmad Madani opposed the separatist ideology of the All-India Muslim League.
 He warned that the provocation of communal hatred is not wise and the ‘two nation’ theory of the Muslim League is dangerous to the common interests of the people.
-He very severely criticized the the leaders of the Muslim League in his speeches and writings.
+He very severely criticized the leaders of the Muslim League in his speeches and writings.

 Share this Post on :